Shekhar Gurera

-Shekhar Gurera, also known as Dr. Chander Shekhar Gurera, is an Indian editorial cartoonist, illustrator, and graphic designer.
+Shekhar Gurera (born 30 August 1965), also known as Chander Shekhar Gurera, is an Indian editorial cartoonist, illustrator, and graphic designer.
 He publishes regular cartoons with comments about India's political and social trends.
 His daily pocket cartoons appear in several English, Hindi, and regional language daily newspapers Punjab Kesari, Hind Samachar, Jag Bani, Nava Bharat, Central Chronicle The Pioneer, Sanmarg and Navodaya Times among others.
 He started his cartoon career in 1984 as a freelancer.

 Biography

-Gurera was born on 30 August 1965 in Moga, Punjab India.
+Gurera was born on 30 August 1965 in Moga, Punjab, India.
 He started his pre-university (11th) from DAV College, Abohar, but graduated with a degree in Science from Multani Mal Modi College at Patiala in 1986.
 After shifting to Gurgaon, Haryana he got the degree in Applied Arts from College of Art at New Delhi in 1990.

 Career

 During 1973 Gurera's first cartoon was published in Veer Pratap, a Hindi newspaper from Punjab, as he was awarded in an on-the-spot competition.
 During his school days he continued his skill of cartooning and sketching as hobby only.
 During 1984 he professionally started contributing to Punjab Kesari as freelancer while pursuing Science graduation at Patiala.